GiserLi157/ProjectEASRAPP/README.md

 # Attention please
-Test data that are larger than 100M is difficult to be uploaded on GitHub.
+- Test data that are larger than 100M are difficult to be uploaded on GitHub.
 However, the test data could be downloaded at https://drive.google.com/drive/folders/1Q00JZYo-gopVuN2g-epeXTxP0y_tYwrT?usp=sharing.

 # Welcome to EASRAPP (An Open-Source Semi-Automatic Python GUI-Based Application for Extraction and Analysis of Surface Ruptures in a large earthquake)